zampleworks/ZPki/README.md

 PS:> Set-PSRepository -Name "PSGallery" -InstallationPolicy Trusted PS:> Install-Module -Name ZPki
 ```

+If you have an old version installed you may need to uninstall it first, and then install the latest version due to a change in the version numbering.

 To install this module you need PowerShell 5.1 or newer: https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell